Baking & Pastry Arts - BS

 - Apply FDA-recommended food safety and sanitation principles to food and beverage products, tools and equipment used throughout the flow of the food and beverage operation.

 - Prepare, utilize and interpret financial documents related to food-service management operations.

 - Demonstrate professional leadership attributes necessary for operating responsibly in the food service industry.

 Qualified students have the opportunity to replace their internship experience with a summer study abroad program experience.
-Student teams of 20 to 26 join with faculty plus international schools to study regional specialties and techniques in baking and pastry.
+Student teams of 20–26 join with faculty and international schools to study regional specialties and techniques in baking and pastry.
 Recent programs have been in Italy and Peru.
 The program combines classroom and practical industry experience.

-Upon completion of the Baking & Pastry Arts bachelor's degree program, students will be prepared to enter the food service industry in positions such as assistant pastry chef and executive pastry chef trainee.
+Upon completion of the Baking & Pastry Arts bachelor's degree program, students are prepared to enter the food service industry in positions such as assistant pastry chef and executive pastry chef trainee.

 Note: All students interested in entering the Baking & Pastry Arts bachelor’s degree program must complete and submit an application to the program director.
 Selection is based on previous academic performance, industry experience and professional recommendations.
-Students must have a minimum GPA of 3.0.
+Students must have a minimum GPA of 3.0 to apply.

 Baking & Pastry Arts